2026–2027 Members of the Board

 Amyn Rajan P’27

-Vancouver, British Columbia, CanadaCEO Strategy Coach, Rajan Holdings
+Vancouver, BC, CanadaCEO Strategy Coach, Rajan Holdings

 Amyn Rajan is an entrepreneur with expertise in mobile, Business Intelligence, data access, data analytics, cloud and Big Data.
 Rajan has been involved in starting four successful companies.
 Rajan is a founding member of the Simon Fraser University (SFU) Applied Sciences Faculty Advisory Board and chaired its Board for the first eight years, during which they created the first Masters of Big Data program in Canada as well as established the NSERC Chair for Women in Science and Technology at SFU.
 Rajan is also a member of the Board of Directors of the Scleroderma Association of BC.
 Previous positions held include Chief Strategy Officer, Bit Quill Technologies; CEO, Simba Technologies; CEO, Orbital Technologies; and VP Engineering, Orbital Technologies.
 Rajan earned his Bachelor of Science, Computing Science Honors in 1993 from SFU.